 I wanted to turn to the man next to me and tell him his remarks were disgusting, but I did not.
 To hold his opinions at his age, he must already have suffered a fundamental loss of decent human feelings.
 I would have liked to talk with the woman in the back row, the one with the feminist solidarity for the movie's heroine.
 I wanted to ask If she'd been appalled by the movie's hour of rape scenes.
 As it was, at the film's end I walked out of the theater quickly, feeling unclean, ashamed and depressed.Thus, Eberts disgust with the film is easily understood.
 He concluded what almost everyone else concluded, the only rational conclusion to draw when viewed in the depraved exploitation context with which the film was presented.
 This is a film without a shred of artistic distinction, Ebert concluded.
 It lacks even simple craftsmanship.
 There is no possible motive for exhibiting it, other than the totally cynical hope that it might make moneyThis movie is an expression of the most diseased and perverted darker human natures.
 Because it is made artlessly.
 It flaunts its motives: There is no reason to see this movie except to be entertained by the sight of sadism and suffering.
 Viewed as one of the more graphic examples of money-making grindhouse exploitation flicks, it was criticised for its glorification of violence, for its dwelling on rape and its supposed encouragement of violence against women.
 So how is it that this film could possibly be so misunderstood?
 The answers become apparent once you divorce the film from its second-life at porno theatres and exploitation double-bills.
 One of the more profound realisations is that 'I Spit On Your Grave' was not its original title.
 Its original title was reflective of what the film was actually supposed to represent, before eager marketing found a trendy niche to cash in on and changed it, as we shall see.
 Its original title was 'Day of the Woman'.
 With that in mind, the cheap, exploitative nature of its reputation is undone.
 Not 'I Spit On Your Grave' but 'Day of the Woman'.
 What director Meir Zarchi actually had in mind was a film that was responding to his own personal outrage of the violence he encountered first-hand against women, and so he decided to make a film graphically portraying the horrors of suchwith an ending that was feminist wish-fulfillment based on his own experience, as the heroine gets revenge on her attackers and makes them pay for their crimes.
 Viewed in this context, its prolonged scenes of rape and assault are not depraved or ashamed, they are deliberately painful and horrifying to watch, as they should be.
 Zarchi wanted to show rape in all its ugliness, to not cut away, but to show all 45 minutes of it, as the heroine becomes increasingly covered in dirt and mud and blood.
 Roger Ebert was absolutely horrifiedand he was supposed to be.
 The reaction of audiences around him convinced him that he was supposed to enjoy the violencebut he was actually the only sane person in the theater.
 Identification is clearly with the female protagonistnot her assailants.
 This is very similar to 'Deliverance', which the film indeed owes a debt of gratitude to.
 Zarchi of course made the film out of personal outrage, and thus it is expressive in its shockingness (though, in some sense I am sure Zarchi also knew that it would commercially draw upon the revenge flick genre).
 So, where did the film originate from?
 What was this personal experience that Zarchi wanted to express to the audience and fill them with the disgust and outrage that he had felt?
 Zarchi explains on the DVD of the film that it was born from a personal encounter with a rape victim in New York in October 1974.
 As he and his friend were driving by a park they witnessed a traumatised young girl crawling out, bloodied, her clothes torn off.
 She had taken a shortcut through the park to meet her boyfriend when she was attacked and raped.
 Zarchi and his friend took the girl with themdeciding to drive her to the police or hospital, they first concluded that the police might be the better option.
 This proved not to be the case.
 The officer they dealt with, whom Zarchi termed not fit to wear the uniform, refused to take her to the hospital until she had been questionedeven though her jaw was broken, leaving her unable to talk.
 Finally, Zarchi insisted she be taken away to the hospital, where she was finally treated.
 Shocked and appalled not only by the brutal crime itself, but by how helpless the victim had been rendered by the law enforcement, Zarchi decided to base a film upon this experience.
 Thus, he wrote and directed 'Day of the Woman'after a horrific gang rape, the young heroine does what the girl Zarchi rescued could not: she exacts justice on her attackers.
 Law enforcement cannot help her, as the officials Zarchi encountered in New York were unable and unwilling to, so Zarchi's heroine heals her wounds herself and then embarks on a quest of vigilante vengeance, what Zarchi might have seen as the only solution to such injustice.
 'Day of the Woman' was both personal expression and wish fulfilment, a very personal film and one that ought to be considered an example of feminist cinema in many ways.
 It is one about real-life female victimisation and, in some twisted sense, about female empowerment.
 When the film was first released under its original title in 1978, star Camille Keaton even won a best actress award in the Catalonian International Film Festival in Spain.
 However, after this quick initial release, it was picked up by big-time distributor Jerry Gross.
 Seeing the potential for the film to tap into the revenge and exploitation market that was popular at the time, the film was retitled 'I Spit On Your Grave' and pushed with a new marketing campaign, advertising it as a cheap shocker.
 This plan worked, and the film made a quick buck in this new identity.
 Here the film was widely seen, by Roger Ebert for example, and became incredibly controversial and maligned.
 Zarchi himself says he dislikes the new title drummed up by marketers, but with the film in the hands of the distributors and no one involved in its making having a chance to speak for the film, its real purpose and origin was unknown until recently, when Zarchi could finally tell his side of the story on the DVD. http://www.youtube.com/watch?v=yKCys3sd8Bw Thought to be a sick and perverse expression of male rape fantasy and a cheap exploitation shocker of the 1970's, the film is actually quite the opposite, misunderstood and viewed in a light which colored its reception by this pre-conception.
 This new view of the film which I express has begun to be shared by some now that the initial controversy has given way to a more objective look, and in time hopefully re-appraised.
 Is it a good film when viewed in this new context?
 Perhaps not; there is not a very significant message at play, rather the film is constructed so as to be a visceral experience of the horror of rape and the outrage expressed by those rendered victims of such crimes.
 Many will not enjoy or find any purpose to sit through this film, and it certainly plays into the conventions of exploitation films and thus invites its own criticism.
 Nonetheless, I don't believe the intentions of the filmmakers were as women-hating as has often been thought.
 I hope that perhaps a different perspective on it has been offered here, and that at the least it will not be regarded as a sick and hollow film designed for perverts.

-Want to write about I Spit On Your Grave, 31 Days of Horror, Meir Zarchi and Horror?
+We need more writers about I Spit On Your Grave, 31 Days of Horror, Meir Zarchi and Horror!
 Get started below...